SocialInteractionLab/problang-v2/chapters/01-introduction.md

 number = "2"
 %}

-### Literal listeners
+### The literal listener

 At the base of this reasoning, the naive, literal listener $$L_{0}$$ interprets an utterance according to its meaning.
 That is, $$L_{0}$$ computes the probability of $$o$$ given $$u$$ according to the semantics of $$u$$ and the prior probability of $$o$$.
 A standard view of the semantic content of an utterance suffices: a mapping from states of the world to truth values.
 For example, the utterance $$\text{"blue"}$$ is true of states $$\text{blue-square}$$ and $$\text{blue-circle}$$ and false of state $$\text{green-square}$$.
 We write $$[\![u]\!] \colon O \mapsto \{0,1\}$$ for the denotation function of this standard, Boolean semantics of utterances in terms of states.
 The literal listener is then defined via a function $$P_{L_{0}} \colon U \mapsto \Delta^S$$ that maps each utterance to a probability distribution over world states, like so:

 $$P_{L_{0}}(o\mid u) \propto [\![u]\!](o) \cdot P(o)$$

 Here, $$P(o)$$ is an a priori belief regarding which state or object the speaker is likely to refer to in general.
 These prior beliefs can capture general world knowledge, perceptual salience, or other things.
 For the time being, we assume a flat prior belief according to which each object is equally likely.
 (As we move away from flat priors, we'll want to revise these assumptions so that $$L_0$$ (but not $$L_1$$!) uses a uniform prior over states.
-In fact, this is what reft:frankgoodman2012 assumed in their model.
-See [Appendix Chapter 4](app-04-BDA.html) for discussion.)
+In fact, this is what reft:frankgoodman2012 assumed in their model. )

-The literal listener rule can be written as follows:
+This literal listener equation can be implemented as follows in `memo` (see [Appendix Chapter 1](app-01-probability.html) for a basic tutorial on `memo` syntax):

 ```python
 from memo import memo